 Chess players are not a special case.
 For example, when we are playing the game, we are hunting down the best move; we are enthusiastically entering extensive talks about the near significance of Fischer and Kasparov, and so on.

 In any case, we might want you to concentrate on addressing one specific inquiry that regularly entrances the brains of tenderfoots and learner players.

-A fool’s mate is defined as a victory by checkmating your opponent in the fewest possible moves as soon as the game begins.
-It is as also known as two move checkmate.
+A Fool’s Mate is defined as a victory by checkmating your opponent in the fewest possible moves as soon as the game begins.
+It is also known as the two-move checkmate.
 This can be accomplished just by Black, who can convey checkmate on move 2 with the queen.
 Trick's Mate got its name since it can possibly happen if White submits an uncommon screw-up.
 Indeed, even among rank novices, the mate never happens practically speaking.